utk-cs340-fall22/WorkoutApp/sprint1/jhowar63.sprint1.md

 - Create a Workout Library. https://github.com/utk-cs340-fall22/WorkoutApp/issues/19

 ### What you did not do
-- I was able to learn how to create and reference instances of models on Django, so start utilizing backend data structures for exercises and workouts.
+- I was able to learn how to create and reference instances of models on Django, so I was not able to start utilizing backend data structures for exercises and workouts.
 - We decided to wait on implementing a workout library until we were completely comfortable and finished with the model linking.
 So I did not work on issue 19.

 ### What problems you encountered